ArcadiaE/Sustainable-Personallised-Driving/UnityTools/CesiumCityGenAligner/readme.md

 Assets/Editor/CesiumCityGenAligner.cs
 ```

-The script must be placed inside an `Editor` folder because it uses Unity Editor APIs.
+The script should be placed inside an Editor folder because it uses UnityEditor-only APIs such as EditorWindow, MenuItem, EditorGUILayout, Undo, and EditorUtility.

 ---